Środa Treasure: History

 Over the following years, archaeologists and historians have speculated about the treasure's origins, while museums and wealthy individuals have competed for pieces of the treasure.

 It is now agreed that the treasure belonged to the King (later Emperor) Charles IV of the House of Luxembourg.
-Around 1348, needing funds to support his claim to the title King of the Romans, Charles pawned various items to the Jewish banker Muscho (Moshe, Mojżesz) in Środa (the town of Środa was then part of the Duchy of Wroclaw (Breslau) which in 1335 had passed under reign of Bohemian kings).
+Around 1348, needing funds to support his claim to the title King of the Romans, Charles pawned various items to the Jewish banker Muscho (Moshe, Mojżesz) in Środa.
+The town was then part of the Duchy of Wroclaw (Breslau) and passed under reign of Bohemian kings in 1335.
 What is certain is that no one ever reclaimed the treasure, which was left hidden somewhere in the town for hundreds of years.

 The artifacts

 Various recovered items have been cataloged, and those that were damaged by the mechanical digger that uncovered them have been restored.
 Some items were displayed as early as 1985.
 Since 1995–1997 most of them have been distributed throughout museums in Lower Silesia.
-The majority of the items are displayed in local museum of Środa Śląska, although in the past exhibits were held in museums including the Archeologicial Museum in Wrocław, National Museum in Wrocław (which technically supervises the museum in Środa), National Archeological Museum in Warsaw, as well as abroad, in the Museum of Artistic Craft in Dresden, Germany and in Valladolid, Spain.
+The majority of the items are displayed in local museum of Środa Śląska, although in the past exhibits were held in museums including the Archeologicial Museum in Wrocław, National Museum in Wrocław (which supervises the museum in Środa), National Archeological Museum in Warsaw, as well as abroad, in the Museum of Artistic Craft in Dresden, Germany and in Valladolid, Spain.

 The treasure is considered immensely valuable, described by some as "one of most valuable archeological finds in the 20th century".
 In 2006 experts noted that it is difficult to put a value on it, since there are few items of similar type being auctioned anywhere in the world.
 One estimate from 2001 put the lowest value of the treasure at 50 million dollars; a book published in 2005 put it at 100 million dollars.